-These four patterns motivate a focus on aspirations and expectations as key potential psychological influences on investment and wealth in this context.
-They are also consistent with a model of investment influenced by reference points, which we present in Section 7.3, where aspirations or expectations proxy for reference points for future consumption and people invest more to accumulate higher wealth to afford their reference-point level of consumption in the future.
-However, these findings don't prove a causal effect of aspirations on investment and wealth.
+These four patterns motivate a focus on aspirations and expectations as potentially important psychological influences on investment and wealth in this context.
+They are also consistent with a model we present in Section 6.3, where aspirations or expectations proxy for reference points for future consumption and people with higher reference points invest more to accumulate higher wealth and afford higher consumption in the future.
+However, these four patterns don't prove a causal effect of aspirations on investment and wealth, for which we turn to the experimental analysis.